viktormendonck/3D-Modeler-Vulkan/README.md

 ### the manual way

-open the location of the project in a cmd file and fill out these commands:
+open the location of the project in a cmd file and run these commands:

 1. mkdir build
 2. cd build